Bregman dynamics, contact transformations and convex optimization: Introduction

 by discretizing the ordinary differential equation

 for $t>0$ with the initial conditions $X(0)=X_0$ and $\dot X(0)=0$.
-By generalizing the ordinary differential equation~\eqref{eq:DiffEqNAG} they were then able to derive new accelerated gradient methods that achieved comparable convergence rates.
+By generalizing the ordinary differential equation~\eqref{eq:DiffEqNAG} they were then able to derive similar accelerated gradient methods that achieved comparable convergence rates.

-\cite{wibisono2016variational} continued in this direction by showing that accelerated methods can also be derived as a discretization of a more structured \emph{variational} dynamical system specified with a time--dependent Lagrangian, or equivalent Hamiltonian.
-Consider an objective function $f: \X\rightarrow \mathbb R$ which is continuously differentiable, convex, and has a unique minimizer $X^*\in \X$.
-Moreover assume that $\X$ is a convex set endowed with a distance--generating function $h:\X\rightarrow \R$ that is also convex and essentially smooth, and indicate by $\langle P,X\rangle$ the pairing between $X\in\X$ and $P\in \X^{*}$.
+Later, in~\cite{wibisono2016variational} the authors found what is arguably still the most important development in this direction, by showing that accelerated methods can also be derived as discretizations of a more structured family of \emph{variational} dynamical systems, specified with a time--dependent Lagrangian function, or equivalent Hamiltonian function.
+Consider an objective function $f: \X\rightarrow \mathbb R$, which is continuously differentiable, convex, and has a unique minimizer $X^*\in \X$.
+Moreover assume that $\X$ is a convex set endowed with a distance--generating function $h:\X\rightarrow \R$ that is also convex and essentially smooth.
 From the \emph{Bregman divergence} induced by $h$,

 they derived the \emph{Bregman Lagrangian}